mwtilton/devops/Setup-Process.md

 ##APP Servers
 **ONLY AFTER YOU BUILD THE DC AND Fileserver**
+--Change IP
 --Enable RDP
---Run prepServer w/ update help â€“erroraction sil con
+--Run prepServer
---Run buildServer w/ ip information
+--Run buildServer

 ##RDS Deployment